 Love Notes from Dani: Avery the Brave

 When I think of Vi’s Core Values, I think about how they are born from deep observation.
 These values live because I listen and remain curious about the big, and more importantly, the little humans in front of me.
-In the midst of a global pandemic, we are all stretching, learning, reflecting, and growing.
+In the midst of a global pandemic, we are all stretching, learning, reflecting, and growing to showcase our bravery.

 If we are not, then we are stuck.